TheNickOfTime/handbrake-web/docs/HandBrakeCLI Image.md

 	-Z "H.265 QSV 1080p"
 ```

-In the following example, much is the same as the previous command, but we are passing an Intel GPU device into the container, and using a built-in Intel QSV preset.
+In the following example, much is the same as the previous command, but:

+- `--device /dev/dri:/dev/dri` passes an Intel GPU device into the container.
+- Uses the built-in preset `H.265 QSV 1080p` as the encoding preset to leverage the GPU device's capabilities.

+Additionally, formatting is improved with line breaks, as the list of arguments is getting long.
+Alternatively, with more advanced commands that have numerous arguments, it might be worth writing a script file.

 ## Conclusion

 `HandBrakeCLI` is a complicated and robust program.
 While this page hopefully has given you an understanding of how to go about using this specific image, I would recommend using the `--help` command and reference the [HandBrake Docs](https://handbrake.fr/docs/en/latest/cli/cli-options.html) for more detailed information about advanced use.

 You can (as far as I have tested) accomplish anything with the `handbrake-cli` image that you would be able to accomplish with a native install of `HandBrakeCLI`.
-As you take advantage of more and more features, your command will get longer and less readable.
-It might be worthwhile to run these advanced commands via a bash script, or at the very least use a multi-line command in your console.